 Coconut oil is available to purchse online.
 Some products may be specifically suited for cooking, rather than for use on skin, so compare products and brands to choose an appropriate product.

 As an alternative to eating garlic, some women have tried using garlic internally.
 They claim to experience relief from yeast infection, by placing a garlic clove, threaded with a string, into the vagina overnight.
 While there is no evidence to say this works, it is a low-risk home remedy for yeast infection.

 People with sensitive skin may experience burning and even skin damage.
 As such, people should not use garlic if they have sensitive skin.
 If the burning sensation worsens, people should discontinue use.

-Also, a vaginal cream containing garlic and thyme was found to be as effective as clotrimazole vaginal cream in the treatment of yeast infection.
+Also, a vaginal cream containing garlic and thyme was

 8. Oil of oregano